Processing math: 100%

 Subtask 3

-In the code below we initialize lists for each species value $v$ from $1\dots N$, then for each $v$ we iterate over all ways to select a position from $a$ and a position from $b$ with species $v$.
+In the code below we initialize lists for each species value v from 1N, then for each v we iterate over all ways to select a position from a and a position from b with species v.

 #include <bits/stdc++.h>